 Now you can choose from their extra services, domain privacy, and SG site scanner.
 You do not need the SG Site Scanner.

 Domain privacy is going to hide your private information from the Whois Directory.
-The Whois directory is where you can go and find information about the owner of any domain out there on the internet.
+The Whois directory is where you can go and find information about the owner of any domain on the internet.

 I think it’s always good to try to keep your information as secure and private as possible online, but it’s nearly impossible.
 Especially as you become a business owner doing business online, your info is already out there.